johnzxcvbnm/Adi/unit_2/w05d02/student_labs/SUPER_BONUS/README.md

 #### Origins: NYC Campus ~ Spring 2016

- The new Tourist of NYC has commissioned you to find the out how well restaurants in NYC are dealing with the ever-powerful, ever-clever rat population.
+ The new Tourist of NYC Department has commissioned you to find the out how well restaurants in NYC are dealing with the ever-powerful, ever-clever rat population.

  New York City has a web site with open data.
 [NYC Open Data](https://opendata.cityofnewyork.us/)